lloydkevin/hugo-wd/content/blog/2021-12-mocking-entity-framework-6.md

 ---
-title: "Mocking Entity Framework 6 - How To Do It, When NOT To Do It"
+title: "Mocking Entity Framework 6 - How To Do It, When Not To Do It"
-description: ""
+description: "Entity Framework DbSets can be mocked to speed up unit testing.
+But use this with caution, here's why."
 date: "2020-12-16"
-thumbnail: images/posts/mocking-entity-framework.jpg
+image: images/posts/mocking-entity-framework.jpg
 categories: [Blog]
 tags: [Testing, TDD, Entity Framework]
 ---